Training, developing, and educating the next generation of music leaders

 He has received several awards ranging from the National Religious Broadcasters convention in music, video, and audio production, an award for Best overall Christmas Program, and the People’s Choice Award.
 His heritage in both educational and church atmospheres brings a unique complement to the faculty of the Center for Performing Arts.

 Mr. Bruce Earnest

-Associate Dean, Schools of Music & Worship Leadership
+Associate Dean, School of Music

 Producer, Performing Arts Series

 B.A., Westfield State University, M.M., University of Miami

 As an internationally recognized singer-actor, Mr. Bruce Earnest has performed in over 60 operatic and musical theatre roles in Europe and the United States.
 In addition to his work at University of Mobile, he is and producing artistic director of the International Performing Arts Institute, which has branches in Kiefersfelden, Germany; Vienna, Austria; Bangkok.
 Thailand and New York City.
 He has students working in major opera and musical theatre productions in the UK, Europe, on Broadway and in National tours throughout the United States.
 He has served as casting/musical consultant for Stage Entertainment International and past European productions of AIDA by Elton John, Mama Mia, Wicked and Phantom of the Opera.

 Mr. Earnest earned his Bachelor of Arts in music administration from Westfield State University, a Master of Music in opera from the University of Miami, and is pursuing doctoral studies at University of Southern Mississippi.